dev-2null/ADCollector/README.md

 ## Version
 ##### v 2.0.0:
-    1. It now uses S.DS.P namespace to perform search operations, making make searches faster and easier to implement.
+    1. It now uses S.DS.P namespace to perform search operations, making searches faster and easier to implement.
 (It also supports paged search. )
     2. It now supports searching in other domains. (command line parser is not implemented yet).
     3. The code logic is reconstructed, less code, more understandable and cohesive.